Medical Detectives: The Last Hope For Families Coping With Rare Diseases

 Even though they attend a mainstream elementary school and are cognitively functioning on par with their peers, they are both still in diapers.
 The boys require constant care at home and attentive individual aides in the classroom.

-The boy's parents, Nikki and Danny Miller, first noticed a problem seven years ago when their first son wasn't reaching typical milestones like rolling over or crawling.
+The boys' parents, Nikki and Danny Miller, first noticed a problem seven years ago when their first son wasn't reaching typical milestones like rolling over or crawling.
 Instead, they witnessed spastic movements and tiny hands repeatedly balling into fists.
 Babbling never turned into words.

 When Carson was about a year old, he was misdiagnosed with cerebral palsy.
 Then when the same developmental delays emerged in the Millers' second-born, the parents started asking more questions, which led to a four-year diagnostic odyssey with countless inconclusive lab tests.
 One after another, specialists shrugged their shoulders.